 Amla Green is already one of the most powerful natural medicines on the planet, thanks to the incredible power of concentrated amla (the world's strongest antioxidant and second-strongest form of vitamin C) and green tea.

-We'd go into all of the reasons you should add just those two to your diet (like lowering blood sugar, blood pressure, disease risk, and improving your hair health) but we'd have to write a whole article!
+We'd go into all of the reasons you should add just those two to your diet (like lowering blood sugar, blood pressure, disease risk, protect your liver, and improving your hair health) but we'd have to write a whole article!

 Amla Green by itself is an incredibly strong immune system booster but we live in a world where we're more aware than ever of the epidemiological challenges we all face.